-Essentially, any change of use of land or a building from a current use to a significantly different use will require planning permission.
+Essentially, any change of use of land or a building from a current use to a significantly different use is likely to require planning permission.
 The intensification of a use may also attract the need for planning permission.

 Care must be taken when assessing the significance of a change of use as this area of the law is complex.
 We would therefore recommend that you contact Planning and Building Services for free pre-application advice.

 Some changes of use do not require planning permission and these are set out in Part 8 of the Planning and Building General Development Order 2011.